Chatter and rumors about ICE went on for days at school of Texas girl who died by suicide

 “I was sad,” Noble added.
 “I was sad for the kids to be afraid of something they shouldn’t worry about at that age.”

-Marbella Carranza, Carranza’s mother, told CNN Wednesday that she learned – after Jocelynn died – that her daughter had been bullied and was seeing a counselor at school.
-She says she was unaware of the bullying until after Jocelynn’s death.
+Jocelynn’s mother, Marbella Carranza, did not find out that her daughter had been bullied and was seeing a counselor at school until after she died, Carranza told CNN on Wednesday.

-“After what happened to my daughter, we talked to the investigator to find out more about what had happened to my daughter, because they said it had been due to bullying, but I never knew anything about it,” she said.
+“After what happened to my daughter, we talked to the investigator to find out more about what had happened to my daughter, because they said it had been due to bullying, but I never knew anything about it,” the mother said.

-According to Carranza, another student was taunting her daughter, saying that her family would be deported, and Jocelynn would be left alone.
+Another student was taunting her daughter, saying that her family would be deported, and Jocelynn would be left alone, according to Marbella Carranza.

 “We don’t know if she made the decision in fear of being alone … Or if she had been told to do it, so that she would not be left alone,” Marbella Carranza said.
 “These are unanswered questions that I still have, why, why did she do it,” she told CNN.